Stop Trying to Prove a Negative: What Paul's Actions Tell Us

 So when you encounter difficult passages about women in Scripture, remember: don't get lost trying to prove a negative.
 Instead, look at the bigger picture.
 Look at the consistent pattern.
 Look at what Paul actually did.

-And what Paul actually did was liberate women to serve God with their full gifts, full dignity, and full authority as image-bearers of the Most High.
+And what Paul actually did was liberate women to serve God with their full gifts, full dignity, and full calling as image-bearers of the Most High.

 That's the Paul I choose to believe in.
 That's the Paul his actions reveal him to be.